 Steps You Can Take to Prepare for Your Tune-Up and Maintenance Visits

 For over 40 years, we’ve been keeping residents of Southern California comfortable.
 We keep up with the trends in HVAC and offer you services such as heating and air conditioning repair, installation, plumbing services, and more.
 If it has to do with keeping your home comfortable, we’ll most likely be able to provide you with our comprehensive services.
-Check out our seasonal tune-up special, and get in touch with Gilmore Heating, Air, and Solar to schedule your appointment today.
+Check out our seasonal tune-up special, and get in touch with Gilmore Heating, Air, and Plumbing to schedule your appointment today.

-At Gilmore Heating Air and Solar, we dedicate much of our efforts in helping maintain the right temperature in the homes of the Sacramento area.
+At Gilmore Heating Air and Plumbing, we dedicate much of our efforts in helping maintain the right temperature in the homes of the Sacramento area.
 While heating and cooling the air is important, it is also necessary to be concerned about the overall air quality in your home.
 Especially if there is not enough ventilation, pollutants can linger in the air, affecting your health and quality of life.
 Here are some thoughts about keeping pollutants to a minimum in your home.

 Common Household Pollutants